14. IQ Files and SigMF¶

 SigMFFile.AUTHOR_KEY: 'Your name and/or email',

-SigMFFile.DESCRIPTION_KEY: 'Simulation of BPSK with noise',
+SigMFFile.DESCRIPTION_KEY: 'Simulation of qpsk with noise',

 SigMFFile.VERSION_KEY: sigmf.__version__,